-Cooling Description During periods characterized by warm weather or significant thermal gains (coming from solar radiation, people and electrical equipment) it can be necessary to provide cooling to buildings to guarantee the comfort air temperature and humidity.
-The market for space cooling equipment has a high growth rate, which is likely to be sustained beyond 2030 - especially in Europe where Italy, Spain, Greece and France together account for the majority of EU sales.
-Different strategies are available: on one hand mechanical equipment based on gas compression or adsorption cycles, on the other hand natural cooling based mainly on ventilation, earth heat exchange or evaporation.
-The typical cooling equipment used in HVAC systems is the compression refrigerator working on a thermodynamic cycle based on the compression and expansion of a circulating fluid.
+Cooling Description During periods characterised by warm weather or significant thermal gains (coming from solar radiation, people and electrical equipment) it can be necessary to provide cooling to buildings to guarantee comfort air temperature and humidity.
+The market for space cooling equipment has a high growth rate, which is likely to be sustained beyond 2030 - especially in Europe, where Italy, Spain, Greece and France together account for the majority of EU sales.
+Different strategies are available: on the one hand, mechanical equipment based on gas com- pression or adsorption cycles, on the other hand, natural cooling based mainly on ventilation, earth heat exchange or evaporation.
+The typical cooling equipment used in HVAC systems is the compression refrigerator work- ing on a thermodynamic cycle based on the compression and expansion of circulating fluid.
 In a so-called reversing heat pump the refrigeration cycle can be changed from cooling to heating or vice versa.
 Hereby, it absorbs and removes heat from the space to be cooled and subsequently rejects that to a heat sink or vice versa.
 The heat sink can be the air, water or the ground.
 The lower the temperature of the sink, the higher efficiency of the machine during summer.
-The higher the temperature of the sink, the higher efficiency of the machine during winter.
-This also means that the ground, which maintains a stable temperature along the year and increase temperature with depth, is the better sink, followed by water from a lake or a river or the sea.
-In any case the system can also work with air.
-Coefficient of performance (COP) is a parameter used for evaluate the performance of these devices; it could be defined as the ratio between the heat flow removed from the space and the mechanical power requested by the compressor.
+The higher the sink temperature, the higher the machine's efficiency during winter.
+This also means that the ground, which maintains a stable temperature throughout the year and increases temperature with depth, is the better sink, followed by water from a lake, river, or sea.
+In any case, the system can also work with air.
+Coefficient of performance (COP) is a parameter used to evaluate the performance of these devices; it could be defined as the ratio between the heat evaluate the performance of these devices; it could be defined as the ratio between the heat flow removed from the space and the mechanical power requested by the compressor.
 COPs of compression chillers are high.
-The higher is obtained using water or ground as heat sink arriving around 5-6, usual values for air cooled are around 3-4.
+The higher is obtained using water or ground as heat sink arriving around 5-6, usual values for air-cooled are around 3-4.